alf-p-steinbach/Install-FLTK-for-use-with-Visual-C-/README.md

 Evidently someone decided to reinvent the wheel (a drop-down menu), and their new wheel was octagonal and a little bumpy, but sufficiently round to roll, if not exactly the rock ’n roll experience of a proper wheel.

 In order to support code that checks the C++ standard version via `__cplusplus`, with Visual C++ it’s necessary to use option `/Zc:__cplusplus`.
 This option can’t be selected via the GUI in Visual Studio 2019.
-And so I go the “Additional Options” field for the result command line, where I can type this in this option plus any others I want, like `/utf-8`:
+And so I go the “Additional Options” field for the result command line, where I can type in this option plus any others I want, like `/utf-8`:

 <img src="images/screenshots/vs-project/sshot-11.png"/>